acdlite/redux-transducers/README.md

 const store = newCreateStore(reducer, initialState);
 ```

 That's it!
-Now you can dispatch actions to you stores using transducers.
+Now you can dispatch actions to your stores using transducers.

 **NOTE**: If you're using other higher-order stores, like the forthcoming [`applyMiddleware()`](https://github.com/gaearon/redux/pull/213), `transducerProtocol` *must* come first in the chain.
 This is because, in order to conform to the transducer protocol, and for compatibility with popular transducer libraries, the store returned by `transducerProtocol()` is not a plain object.
 This shouldn't be a problem.
 Just remember to always put first.